 What do you need in order to be present?

-While the idea of connecting relationally to people virtually was once unimaginable, it is more and more a part of our lives.
-As you are entering into this learning community where significant parts of your studies will be done online, consider what you need to be present both with yourself and others.
+While previously the idea of being relationally connected to people virtually was unimaginable, it is more and more a part of our lives.
+As you are entering into this learning community where significant parts of your studies will be done online (even if you are in the on campus modality!), consider what you need in order to be present both with yourself and others.
 Here are some points for your consideration:

 - How will you prepare to be present?